towardsdata/towardsdata.github.io/_posts/data/data-lake-and-lakehouse/2023-10-05-lakehouse-data-management-strategies.markdown

 - **Indexing**: The record key is frequently used to create an index that enables fast lookups and retrieval of specific Hudi dataset records.
 This is particularly essential for point queries, which retrieve a specific record based on its record key.
 - **Consistency and ACID transactions**: The record key is used to enforce data consistency through ACID transactions by preventing duplicate or conflicting records.
 - **Customized record key**: We can choose a field within our data as the record key or even generate a synthetic key if needed.
 The choice of the record key depends on our data and use case.

+## How can we write data into the Hudi dataset/table?

+We can write data to the Hudi dataset using the Spark Data Source API or the Hudi DeltaStreamer utility.

+## What's the property in Hudi that defines the table/dataset type (either Copy-on-Write or Merge-on-Read)?

+We can use the `hoodie.datasource.write.table.type` property to set the table/dataset type.
+The default value is `COPY_ON_WRITE`.
+For a MoR table, set this value to `MERGE_ON_READ`.